lucapette/website/content/writing/the-appeal-of-static-typing.md

 > Sometimes we forget the most important aspect of writing a program: it has to
 > work.

 It's beautiful in its simplicity.

-And how do I know if my code works?
+How do I know if my code works?
 Well, of course I have to ship it to production.

 Shipping code is where my experience with dynamically typed languages and statically typed has been the most different.
-The tl;dr is: dynamically typed languages make me doubtful about what I'm shipping and statically typed languages make me confident.
+The TL;DR is: dynamically typed languages make me doubtful about what I'm shipping while statically typed languages make me confident.

 There's a few reasons that contribute to this so let's dive into them.